projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

    .. code-block:: none

-      sudo update-grub
+      $ sudo update-grub

 Reboot the system
 =================

 Reboot the system.
-You should see the Grub menu with the new **ACRN ubuntu-service-os** entry.
+You should see the Grub menu with the new **ACRN ubuntu-service-vm** entry.
 Select it and proceed to booting the platform.
 The system will start Ubuntu and you can now log in (as before).

 To verify that the hypervisor is effectively running, check ``dmesg``.
 The typical output of a successful installation resembles the following:

 .. code-block:: none

-   dmesg | grep ACRN
+   $ dmesg | grep ACRN
    [    0.000000] Hypervisor detected: ACRN
    [    0.862942] ACRN HVLog: acrn_hvlog_init